 Position: Oppose Status: House Natural Resources, Federal Land Subcommittee

-This bill needs your immediate action.
-While we do not expect a hearing on this bill until January 2018, the hearing could happen earlier.
+This bill has been put on a back burner but could become active.
 Call your Oregon legislators NOW and tell them to vote NO on HR 3668, the "SHARE" Act.

 Oregon Federal Legislators:

 Rep. Suzanne Bonamici: (503) 469-6010

 SHARE (Sportsmen’s Heritage And Recreational Enhancement Act) is a tribute to the amount of money the National Rifle Association gave to the Trump election campaign.